“Harness innovation to tackle fuel poverty challenge”

 Phil New, CEO of Energy Systems Catapult, said: “Energy Systems Catapult is exploring how the power of innovation might be harnessed to reduce the number of fuel poor households as we move into a decarbonised, decentralised and digitalised energy system.

-“Our Fair Futures project, run by fuel poverty expert Dr Rose Chard, is taking practical steps to tackling to problem.
+“Our Fair Futures project, run by fuel poverty expert Dr Rose Chard, is taking practical steps to tackle the problem.

 “Together with fuel poverty professionals from universities, charities and businesses, we recently held a two-day workshop in Birmingham, to explore the various ways that digital technology might help identify those vulnerable to fuel poverty and deliver solutions tailored to their specific needs.
 This culminated in the creation of a first of its kind online tool that allows innovators to stress-test ideas and solutions to fuel poverty, and is designed to be the first step towards discovering solutions to tackle the problem more effectively.”

 Phil continued: “Today, with the support of our colleagues at Bristol Energy, Centre for Sustainable Energy, to name just a few, we have published an open letter inviting the Committee on Fuel Poverty to meet with the Catapult to discuss how the UK can harness innovation to deliver new solutions for households in fuel poverty.